Introduction To Learn Forex Trading

 Support & Resistance Areas

-Some traders also refer to these levels as support and resistance lines.
-The concepts of support and resistance levels refers to price levels where it is difficult for the price break through & move beyond these levels.
+Some traders also refer to these boundaries as support and resistance lines.
+The concept of support and resistance levels refers to specific price points where the market encounters significant difficulty in breaking through or surpassing those levels.

 Support